strimzi/proposals/005-http-bridge-metrics.md

   bootstrapServers: my-cluster-kafka-bootstrap:9092
   http:
     port: 8080
-  metrics: true
+  enableMetrics: true
 ```

 The Cluster Operator would set an env var `BRIDGE_METRICS_ENABLED` based on the above property.
-The bridge should configure the Vert.x options for HTTP metrics and the JMX - Prometheus collector for Kafka metrics accordingly to this env var; it should also expose or not the `/metrics` endpoint.
+The bridge should configure the Vert.x options for HTTP metrics and the JMX - Prometheus collector for Kafka metrics accordingly to this env var; it should also expose or not the metrics on the `/metrics` endpoint.

+The current `spec.metrics` field in the `KafkaBridge` custom resource will be removed.
+It was supposed to be used for a JMX exporter YAML configuration which wasn't actually used because the bridge didn't support metrics as it does today.

 ## Rejected alternatives